MaruliHTGL/MaruliHTGL/README.md

 ## 💫 About Me:
 <div align="justify">
-Third-year student of informatics from the Sepuluh Nopember Institute of Technology with a profound interest in working as a data scientist.
-Experienced in working on projects with regression, classification, clustering, and natural language processing (NLP) problems to extract valuable insights and make strategic decisions.
-Through these projects, skills in data science, machine learning, and data analysis have been honed.
-Graduated from the Data Science Bootcamp organized by Digital Skola with excellent grades and has experience as a junior data scientist intern at Deepublish, working on customer behavior analysis and predictive modeling.
+Informatics fresh graduate from Sepuluh Nopember Institute of Technology with hands-on experience in data science, data analysis, machine learning, and management.
+Passionate about turning data into valuable insights and bridging AI initiatives with strategic business decisions.
 </div>

 <br clear="both">